Dasaav-dsv/ProDebug/README.md

 - Q: How long will it work for?

-  A: Until this (simple) way of patching it out is itself patched
+  A: Until this (simple) way of patching it out is itself patched.

 - Q: Will I get banned for using this?